Utah Territorial Militia: Uniforms, weapons, and equipment

 A small artillery piece, an 1841 12-pound mountain howitzer was issued to the territorial militia.
 It arrived in Salt Lake in 1852.
 Today the mountain howitzer is on display in the Fort Douglas museum in Salt Lake City.
 The 4 pound Spanish bronze is in the Mormon Battalion Visitor Center in San Diego, Calif.
 There is a copy of it in front of the center.
 The iron Spanish 2 and 6 pound cannons remain in storage in Salt Lake City.

-When the Mormon Battalion was enlisted in July, 1846, about 450 Model 1816 muskets were issued to the infantry.
-Five 1803 Harpers Ferry rifles were issued to the hunters of company A. Records for the weapons issued to the other companies are missing.
+When the Mormon Battalion was enlisted in July, 1846, about 450 Model 1816 muskets and later Type III were issued to the infantry.
+Five 1803 Harpers Ferry rifles were issued to the hunters of company A. Different significant number of Kentucky rifles and Deringer M1817 rifle were utilized.
+Records for the weapons issued to the other companies are missing.
 After the men were released from service in 1847, they headed for home, many stopping for temporary employment at Sutter's Fort.
 6 of their group built the mill at Coloma, where gold was discovered.
 Many of them took time to pan for gold and they were quite successful.
 When they resumed their journey home, they bought two cannons from Sutter, a four pounder and a six pounder.
 These were thought at that time to have come from Sutter's purchase of the Russian Fort Ross and to have been either Russian or French cannons.
 This caused them to be lost after the deaths of the battalion members, because the source of the cannons was not written.
 Sutter wrote a letter to the pioneer society in the 1870s where he said that his cannons, except for one Russian 4-pounder, which he donated to a museum in San Francisco, were all Spanish guns.
 In 2001 three Spanish guns were identified in the LDS Church storage facility in Salt Lake City.
 The bronze 4-pounder was found to have the crest of King Carlos 3 of Spain.
 A 6-pound iron cannon, probably the other battalion cannon and a smaller, but similar, 2 pound cannon were in the warehouse.
 The provenance of the 2-pounder is currently unknown.
 All three Spanish cannons, which were brought to Salt Lake City on pallets, were mounted on carriages copied from the mountain howitzer carriage, probably in preparation for the Mormon defense against Johnston's army in 1857.